Multilevel functional distributional models with application to continuous glucose monitoring in diabetes clinical trials: Results for the Juvenile Diabetes Research Foundation Continuous Glucose Monitoring Study Group

 \subsection{Distributional Multilevel Functional model}

-In this section, our attention shifts towards the distributional functional model, where we employ the equation \eqref{eq_fast} with $L=11$ fixed effects.
-These fixed effects comprise an intercept and ten covariates, as elaborated in Table \ref{tab:variables_in_analysis}, maintaining consistency with the scalar response multilevel models.
-To capture the impact of each variable, $\beta_l(p)$, we adopt an unspecified nonparametric function of the probability $p$.

-Our model also included a random intercept and slope, with $K=2$, $Z_{ij1}=1$, and $Z_{ij2}=j$ for every $i=1,\ldots,I$ and $j=1,\ldots,J_i$.
-The functional random intercept and slope, $U_{i1}(p)$ and $U_{i2}(p)$, were allowed to be correlated across probabilities $p$ but were assumed to be independent across subjects $i$.
-The subject/period-specific deviations $W_{ij}(p)$ were unspecified across $p$ but were assumed to be independent across $i$ and $j$ and mutually independent of $U_{i1}(p)$ and $U_{i2}(p)$, respectively.
-This random effects structure is similar to the LFPCA structure in \cite{Greven2010}.
+In this section we fit a model with a similar structure with the one in Section~\ref{subsec:scalar_average}, but where the average CGM $G_{ij}$ is replaced by the quantile function $Q_{ij}(p)$ for $p\in[0,1]$.
+To keep things consistent, we fit the distributional functional model~\eqref{eq_fast} with the same $L=11$ fixed effects used in Section~\ref{subsec:scalar_average}.
+For each variable \(l\), the functional parameter \(\beta_l(p)\) is modeled as a smooth basis of cubic B-splines with 12 degrees of freedom in the domain \(p\in[0,1]\), allowing the effect of each covariate to depend on the probability $p$ associated with the quantile $Q_{ij}(p)$.
+The model also includes a random intercept and slope, with $K=2$, $Z_{ij1}=1$, and $Z_{ij2}=j$ for every $i=1,\ldots,I$ and $j=1,\ldots,J_i$.
+The functional random intercept and slope, $U_{i1}(p)$ and $U_{i2}(p)$, are allowed to be correlated across probabilities $p$, but are assumed to be independent across subjects, $i$.
+The subject/period-specific deviations $W_{ij}(p)$ are assumed to be independent across $i$ and $j$ and mutually independent of $U_{i1}(p)$ and $U_{i2}(p)$, respectively.
+The random effects structure is similar to the LFPCA structure in \citep{Greven2010}.
+While \cite{Greven2010} focused primarily on the random effects part of the function, our primary interest is on estimating the smooth fixed effects, while accounting for the complex LFPCA structure of residuals.

-As outlined in \cite{Greven2010}, the analysis of random functional effects allows us to quantify the variability associated with subjects' baseline quantile functions, differences in subjects' average changes over time, visit-specific variation around subject-specific trends, and measurement error.
-Through longitudinal functional principal component analysis (LFPCA), we obtain scores on various components, enabling investigation of potential latent subgroups or associations with covariates or health outcomes.
-Furthermore, the functional principal components provide insights into the data structure and the dimensionality of underlying lower-dimensional spaces that explain observed variability, akin to the associations of predictors with the clinical outcome within the multilevel model.

-Nonetheless, the primary focus of this paper is to study the probability-dependent associations between the fixed effects, $X_{ijp}$, and the longitudinally observed quantile curves, $Q_{ij}(p)$.
-While acknowledging the LFPCA structure of random effects, as it significantly affects inference and the calculation of confidence intervals and p-values for the coefficients $\beta_p(\cdot)$, $p=1,\ldots,L$, we can focus only in the fixed-effect analysis.